EatingLupini/vatGM/README.md

-# rtsGM
+# vatGM
-A small Real Time Strategy game developed in GameMaker.
+Implementation of the Vertex Animation Texture in GameMaker.